javelinsoft/OWASP-Security-Header-Checker-Tool/README.md

 ## Features

-* Fetch Latest OWASP Headers: Automatically retrieves the latest recommended security headers from the OWASP website.
 * Crawl Links: Checks the headers of links found on the specified webpage, ensuring comprehensive coverage.
 * User-Friendly Interface: Built with Tkinter, the tool provides an intuitive GUI for easy interaction.
 * Clipboard Functionality: Easily copy URLs, header names, and statuses to the clipboard for convenience.